ed-kung/CSUN-Econ-433/docs/vignettes/reading-csv.md

 ```

 Notes:
-- `read.csv` is the name of the command
+- `read.csv` is the name of the function to read a CSV file.
+It takes the name of a file as input and it returns a dataframe as output.
+    - See [Anatomy of a R command](/docs/vignettes/anatomy) for more info.
 - The filename needs to be surrounded by quotation marks
 - `df` here is just the name you want to give to the dataframe.
 You could have called it anything.
 For example, `foo <- read.csv("filename.csv")` also could have worked.
 It would store the data in a dataframe called `foo` instead of `df`.